-Project Priority Lead agency Comment Next Steps Review of the RBNZ Act High Treasury In November 2017 the Government announced it will undertake a review of the Reserve Bank of New Zealand Act 1989 to create a modern monetary and financial policy framework.
-In March NZBA will make a submission to Treasury on the scope of phase 2 of the The review is being undertaken in two phases.
-Phase one will involve a review of monetary policy.
-Phase two will involve a review of the macro-prudential framework and other current Reserve Bank responsibilities where further investigations are desirable. review.
+Project Priority Lead agency Comment Next Steps Review of the RBNZ Act High In November 2017 the Government announced it will undertake a review of the Reserve Bank of New Zealand Act 1989 to create a modern monetary and financial policy framework.
+In March 2018 NZBA submitted to Treasury on the scope of Phase Two of the review in support of a The review is being undertaken in two phases.
+Phase One involved a review of monetary policy (the policy decisions can be found here).
+Phase Two will involve a review of the macro-prudential framework and other current Reserve Bank responsibilities where further investigations are desirable. comprehensive review, with a focus on financial stability and current governance and accountability settings.
 In December 2017 an Independent Expert Advisory Panel was appointed by the Minister of Finance to provide input and support to the Review based on the Terms of Engagement .
-The Independent Expert Advisory Panel is meeting with officials between December 2017 and March 2018 on issues related to phase 1 and development of the list of issues for phase 2.
-Treasury has invited submissions on the list of issues that should be considered as part of Phase 2 by 9 March 2018.
-It is likely that this list will be considered in late March or early April.
-Once the list of issues for phase 2 has been finalised, Treasury will work with industry participants as the review progresses to policy proposals.
+The Independent Expert Advisory Panel met with officials between December 2017 and March 2018 on issues related to Phase One and development of the list of issues for Phase Two.
+Treasury invited submissions on the list of issues that should be considered as part of Phase Two by 9 March 2018.
+Once the list of issues for Phase Two has been finalised, Treasury will work with industry participants as the review progresses to policy proposals.
 Review of Capital Adequacy Framework High RBNZ The aim of the review is to ensure that New Zealand has a capital regime that provides a high level of confidence in the solvency of the banking system, while avoiding unnecessary economic inefficiency.
 This will include consideration of what counts as capital for regulatory purposes, how credit risk and other risks should be measured for regulatory purposes, and the level of minimum capital ratios and buffers.
-RBNZ published its Capital Review Paper 3: Calculation of Risk Weighted Assets .
-In March NZBA will make a submission to RBNZ on the consultation.
-On 1 May 2017 RBNZ released an issues paper to provide stakeholders with the opportunity to provide initial feedback on the
+In March 2018 NZBA submitted on RBNZ's Review of the Capital Adequacy Framework for locally incorporated banks: Calculation of Risk Weighted Assets .
+NZBA's submission reiterated the On 1 May 2017 RBNZ released an issues paper to provide stakeholders with the opportunity to provide initial feedback on the view that New Zealand's